Welcome to the Land of Eternal Spring: Guatemala City Airport

 Traveling to a new place is one of the most exciting things!
 There’s nothing quite like exploring new lands, experiencing new cultures, tasting new cuisines, and encountering another way of life.
 We’re all about travel at Naturally Smart Travel, especially sustainable travel!

 While catching flights is fun, it’s also tiring!
-It can take a lot of physical, mental, and emotional effort to arrive in a new destination.
+It can take a lot of physical, mental, and emotional effort to arrive at a new destination.
 After all the logistics, anticipation, and travel, it’s normal to feel a little loopy when touching down!
 Once you land and navigate the airport, getting to your accommodations might be a bit tricky, especially if you’re running on low battery.
 But have no fear, we’re here to help you prepare for your trip!

 Pre-Travel Tips for Guatemala